pixincreate/PrivacyGuides-India/README.md

 - Very recently some users [_reported_](https://www.ndtv.com/india-news/chinese-phone-maker-realmes-data-collection-raises-concerns-centre-orders-probe-4128914) on the internet that Chinese company Realme having collecting excessive amount of user data without their consent in the name of Enhanced user experience and the option was turned on by default.
 The company later pushed a patch that turned it off user's devices after the news spread like wild fire.
 But, the damage was already done.
 The same kind of data collection is still being done other companies owned by BBK Electronics viz., Oppo, Vivo, OnePlus, iQOO, etc.
 - On the other hand, some bank's like Bank of Maharashtra have been enrolling it's customers/account holders into insurance schemes like `PMJJBY` and `PMSBY` silently.
 They initially cut the money from your bank account and then send you a message after some 4 - 5 days, you're eligible for the scheme and you can opt out if you want.
 But, the money is already gone.
 This is a clear violation of privacy and data protection.
 The bank has no right to enroll you into any scheme without your consent.
 But, they do it anyway.
 Author of this guide has been a victim of [this](https://twitter.com/pixincreate/status/1671139089200840707).
 - Author's friends have reported that their SIM operator Jio, had been blocking GRE ports (GRE ports help you connect to the VPN network) on their network which actually violates net neutrality and upon asking on Twitter, Jio put up a vague reply stating:
   > Hi, we are here to help you.
-Please be informed that as per the global standards ports are blocked in the RIL network - Nausheen</p>&mdash; JioCare (@JioCare) <a href="https://twitter.com/JioCare/status/1669720956594704387?ref_src=twsrc%5Etfw">June 16, 2023</a>
+Please be informed that as per the global standards ports are blocked in the RIL network - Nausheen<br>&mdash; JioCare (@JioCare) <a href="https://twitter.com/JioCare/status/1669720956594704387?ref_src=twsrc%5Etfw">June 16, 2023</a>
 - MLA's in Karnataka illegally sent voter slips to voters with their personal details like name, address, phone number, etc. on WhatsApp tha tsparked controversy.
 Read more [_here_](https://www.deccanherald.com/election/karnataka/mlas-office-sends-voter-slip-on-whatsapp-sparks-controversy-1214017.html).
 - Here comes the big part.
 The UPI that you use to do transactions is not safe either.
 It has added [_convenience to Indians in making digital payments, it is not privacy friendly, experts warn_](https://scroll.in/article/1045536/are-your-upi-payments-farming-your-personal-data-without-your-consent).
   - **TL;DR:** When you make a payment through UPI, not only the UPI ID and transaction ID is shared but rather a lot of personal data that includes your phone number, name and physical address is also shared with the merchant.